Level/leveldown/UPGRADING.md

 ## v3.0.1

-If you're running node v10 or above you need to upgrade to `leveldown@3.0.1` or above.
+If you're running node v10 or above you need to upgrade to `leveldown@2.0.1` or above.
+In addition, if you need prebuilt binaries you should upgrade to `leveldown@3.0.1` or above.

 ## v3